 “Anyone can get involved, and it doesn’t have to be at a global level.
 It starts with each individual and community.
 One of the things I do is tell everyone I meet about the SDGs and why they are so important.
 I look for ways to talk about them with my co-workers.
 Every industry should be looking for ways to connect to these goals because the only way we will be able to achieve them by 2030 is if every single person on the planet gets involved.”

 Remember, even small contributions help!
 By donating, volunteering, using your skills, and immersing yourself in projects, you can help contribute to the SDGs to make them a reality by 2030.
+To make an impact with your skills and accelerate your social good career in the process, apply to our MovingWorlds Institute Global Fellowship.
 For more updates on the #SDGSandME, be sure to subscribe to email updates, and we hope you’ll share your own ideas, and impact stories, too.